-We now know that serious sex offences were committed in an NHS hospital under the noses of people who knew and who could have stopped it.
-A vulnerable mentally ill young woman then found herself in such desperation, she took her own life; and no-one has been held accountable.
-Is that acceptable?
-NHS staff and Managers, Cumbria Police and the CPS all failed Alison.
-If the system we fund is not interested in protecting the most vulnerable it serves, then what is its purpose?
+Sex crimes were committed by an older man in a position of trust in an NHS hospital which led to a pregnancy and crisis abortion, under the noses of NHS Managers and staff.
+They could have stopped it, instead, they colluded and concealed it.
+A mentally ill young woman then found herself in such a dark confused place she ended her own life and no-one has been held accountable; is that acceptable?
+NHS Managers and staff, Cumbria Police and the CPS, all failed Alison.
+If the system we fund is not interested in protecting the rights of our most vulnerable, then what is its purpose?

-We believe the regional CPS made the decision not to prosecute this case because it is “not in their or their partners’ interests to pursue it” rather than basing their decision on what is genuinely in the Public Interest.
-In the wake of Poppi Worthington and other more recent fiascos, they appear to be trying to make sure that the incompetence and malpractice that occurs in Cumbria, stay’s in Cumbria.
+We believe the CPS made a decision not to prosecute this case because it is not in their or Cumbria Police’s interests to pursue it rather than what is genuinely in the Public Interest.
+In the wake of Poppi Worthington and other fiascos, they appear to be trying to make sure the incompetence and malpractice that occurs in Cumbria, remains hidden in Cumbria.

 Cumbria Police; it was clear in 2001 they did not want this case and they certainly never wanted it reopened in 2015.
 They made us feel they were doing us a favour looking into it.
 Even when presented with the evidence they lost in the first investigation, they tried to avoid reopening the case.
 They have never clarified what happened to the missing evidence and they have never explained the role of a Senior Police Commander who was on the board of the NHS Trust at the start of the 2001 investigation; did he influence officers and derail the investigation?